ntropy-network/prompt-concierge/README.md

 1. Initialize the `PromptConcierge` with a predefined knowledge bank for a sentiment analysis task.
 3. You will then be asked interactive questions to refine the task.
 5. Process a few production events to further refine the prompt.

-## How it Works Internally

-The `PromptConcierge` leverages an reasoning model (currently defaulting to OpenAI o3) for several key operations:

-*   **Asking clarifying questions:** During `learn_from_user`, an LLM generates questions based on the current knowledge bank to identify ambiguities or missing information.
-*   **Parsing user answers:** An LLM interprets the user's free-text answers and translates them into structured JSON patches to update the knowledge bank.
-*   **Analyzing production events:** Similarly, an LLM analyzes event data and converts it into JSON patches for the knowledge bank.
-*   **Generating the final prompt:** An LLM acts as a "prompt engineer" to create the optimal system prompt based on information from the knowledge bank.